readthedocsdemo/demo_readthedocs/README.rst

 ========

 $project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+Annnnnnnddddd some random text.

 Look how easy it is to use: